Be with You (Atomic Kitten song)

 "Be with You" is a song by British girl group Atomic Kitten.
 It was written by songwriting trio Bionic, consisting of Greg Wilson, Tracey Carmen and Martin Foster, and recorded for the reissue of the band's second album Feels So Good (2002).
 Production was helmed by Ash Howes and Martin Harrington, based on Bionic's original track.
 The disco-fused dance pop song is an adaptation of "Last Train to London" (1979) by English rock band Electric Light Orchestra.
 Due to the inclusion of the sample, Jeff Lynne is also credited as a songwriter.
-Its lyrics refer to seducing someone in a nightclub.

 In Ireland and the United Kingdom, "Be with You" was released on a double A-side along with "The Last Goodbye", both serving as the album's third single.
 It peaked at number five and number two on the Irish and UK Singles Charts, respectively.
 Elsewhere, it was released as the fourth single from Feels So Good in early to mid-2003 and became a top-10 hit in Australia, Hungary, and Poland.
 An accompanying music video, directed by Jake Nava, is set inside a nightclub.
 In support of its release, "Be with You" was added to the set list of most of their following concert tours, including The Big Reunion concert series in 2013.